na-na-hi/renget/archive/mdeg.md

 Recently, it has been speculated that particle colliders may not be responsible for the MDE at all.
 According to this theory, the MDE is a natural occurrence and the activation of particle colliders around the time divergence anomalies started showing up was a coincidence.
 ## How can we stop this?
 To be blunt: I don't know.
 I am researching the MDE, the multiverse, and CERN, and am trying to come up with a way to stop the Event from happening or at least find a way to survive it.
 The only thing I can think of is to go to a universe where it isn't happening and wait it out, but I do not have the equipment to do so.
 According to KB's thread, they're basically just trying to find an "interdimensional band-aid" solution, which doesn't sound all too promising.
-# The Law of Causality
+# The Law of Causality/Importance
 -> **The more complex a cause is, the less likely its effect is to change between different universes** <- For example, things that are caused by fleeting decisions or randomly generated numbers will probably change between universes.
 The logos and characters above only have differences in minor details because said details exist due to the fleeting decision of an artist.
 On the other hand, things that have many complex causes will probably remain the same between universes.
 For example, the result of a presidential election is the effect of the decisions of millions of people, influenced by different individual upbringings, so the winner will remain the same between most universes.
 There are outliers to this, of course, and butterfly effects do happen.
+NOTE: On September 27, 2023, I noticed a Divergence Anomaly pertaining to the name of this law; It was formerly the Law of Causality, but it is now the Law of Importance.
+I will include both names.
 # Background Information
 ## How do we know all this?
 On June 5, 2019, KB (a former CERN employee) uploaded to Pastebin transcripts of conversations between her and JB (a man from the 2040s of another universe):